- Developed and delivered by qualified, certified and committed fitness trainers and coaches.

 When rehabilitation is necessary, coaches refer tennis players to Dr. Tim Prince, Sports Physician and Physiotherapist, Tom Iftody, at Martindale Physiotherapy and Sports Clinic.

 Niagara Academy is pleased to have Duane Butler as our fitness coach.
-Duane is a certified Personal Fitness Trainer.
-Duane played professional football in the NFL, ZFL and CFL for 10 years and has spent over 20 years coaching youth camps.
+Duane is a certified Personal Fitness Trainer and played professional football in the NFL, ZFL and CFL for 10 years.
+In addition he has spent over 20 years coaching youth camps.
 For more information on Duane, please check our Coaches page.

 Speed endurance: Once a player develops a good foundation of speed, the next progression is to improve speed endurance.
 This is the ability to move, react, and move faster for longer repetitions over stretched periods of time.